wanghaisheng/responsive-landing-page-starter/content/blog/en/converting-your-test-suite-to-pest.md

 I'll be honest here, this did not go the way I wanted it to.
 I will, however, show you why.

 It came to my attention [from Twitter](https://twitter.com/laravelshift/status/1443644297685962753) that it could actually be possible to use a tool to automatically convert your PHPUnit suite to PEST, regardless of whether the code is in Laravel or not.
-So, I headed off to [Pest Converter](https://laravelshift.com/phpunit-to-pest-converter) and [set up a respository and branch to try it out on](https://github.com/SecondeJK/vonage-php-sdk-core/tree/pest-shift) Shift will take the branch and create logical step commits to move across the syntax.
+So, I headed off to [Pest Converter](https://laravelshift.com/phpunit-to-pest-converter) and [set up a respository and branch to try it out on](https://github.com/SecondeJK/vonage-php-sdk-core/tree/pest-shift) When run, Shift will create a new branch off the base one you provide and create logical step commits to move across the syntax.
 One of the things that needed to be done first was to change the `test/` folder to `tests/` so that the converter knows where to look for your tests.

 However, when running PEST after the conversion: